 Research Uncovers Water Pollution Sources and Recommended Actions

-Digital Coast land cover data helped the coastal program study a trout stream’s water quality.
+The Takeaway: Digital Coast land cover data helped the coastal program study a trout stream’s water quality.

 A study that analyzed water quality stressors in the Flute Reed River watershed documented the following discoveries: